 The more liquid assets you have, the more likely you’ll be able to pay your debts.
 This is why lenders ask for your bank statements before offering a loan.
 These assets contribute to your business’s overall net worth, so you’ll appear more low-risk.
 Lenders want to know that you have emergency funds ready in case your business runs into trouble.

-But if you’re not comfortable tapping into your emergency fund, consider a loan for small business or a business credit card.
-Small business loans give you working capital that you can use to pay your business expenses at an interest rate that may be lower than that of a business credit card.
-Sign up with Nav to get matched to your loan options today.
+But if you’re not comfortable tapping into your emergency fund, consider small business loans or business credit cards.
+Small business funding gives you working capital that you can use to pay your business expenses and expand your operations.
+Nav is the only place you can see the business funding you can qualify for before you apply.

 Have at it!
 We'd love to hear from you and encourage a lively discussion among our users.
 Please help us keep our site clean and protect yourself.
 Refrain from posting overtly promotional content, and avoid disclosing personal information such as bank account or phone numbers.